 N. B.: To join NAVSA or to renew your membership, please click on "Join NAVSA" in the left-hand menu.
 Choose your category and then follow the instructions.
 There, you will find information on how to pay by credit card.

-On September 28-30, 2012, the North American Victorian Studies Association (NAVSA) completed its tenth annual conference in Madison, Wisconsin.
-The conference was organized by Susan Bernstein, Caroline Levine, Mario Ortiz-Robles and Nancy Rose Marshall of the U of Wisconsin, Madison.
-The year of 2012 also saw our ninth year with a NAVSA panel at the Association of Canadian College and University Teachers of English (ACCUTE; May 28-31), a tradition we hope to continue every year.
-The 2012 panel was organized by Jennifer Esmail (Wilfred Laurier U).
-Lisa Surridge (U Victoria) will organize our panels for the 2013 ACCUTE conference, which will occur in Victoria, British Columbia.
+n Oct 23-26, 2013, the North American Victorian Studies Association (NAVSA) celebrated its tenth anniversary with a conference at Pasadena, CA, organized by Kate Flint (U Southern California), Anne Helmreich (Getty), Erika Rappaport (UC Santa Barbara), and Amy Woodson-Boulton (Loyola Marymount).
+Also in 2013 (July 3-6) , NAVSA completed a supernumerary conference in Venice, Italy, run jointly with BAVS and AVSA; the conference was run by Michela Vanon Alliata (Ca' Foscari U), Dino Franco Felluga (Purdue U), and Emma Sdegno (Ca' Foscari U).
+In addition, the year of 2013 saw our tenth year with a NAVSA panel at the Association of Canadian College and University Teachers of English (ACCUTE; May 28-31, Victoria, BC), a tradition we hope to continue every year.
+The 2013 panel was organized by Lisa Surridge (U Victoria).
+Our panels for the 2014 ACCUTE conference at Brock U will be organized by Martin Danahay.
 For news about the organization, see our 2013 winter newsletter.

 If you are not yet a member, we encourage you to join.
 Note that regular membership costs only a few dollars more than a Victorian Studies subscription, which is one of the benefits of membership.
 Also, student, unaffiliated, and retired members receive a subscription to Victorian Studies for much less than the advertised cover price.
 Members may attend our annual conference and will benefit from other resources and initiatives (a graduate-student award for best essay at the annual conference; the password-protected NAVSA Directory and members-only web space; and a web-based archive for Victorian scholarship and pedagogy that we are aiding to establish, named NINES or Networked Infrastructure for Nineteenth-century Electronic Scholarship).
 NAVSA members also receive a 30% discount at both Oxford UP and Ohio UP on almost a thousand titles of interest to Victorianists.
 If you are a member in good standing and would like to know the discount codes, you can e-mail Dino Franco Felluga at email@example.com.